robertthiesmeier/cross_site_simulation/README.md

 2. All scenarios that were simulated + applied example
 3. Complete datasets for all results presented in the manuscript

-Improtant: a working directory and appropriate path have to be defined for the scenarios and master file.
+:warning: a working directory and appropriate path have to be defined for the scenarios and master file.

 🖥️ **Software** 🖥️